jkalbhenn/scrypt/readme.md

 # Setup
 ## Requirements
-The provided compile script uses shell and "gcc", and the code depends on the C standard library, "glibc" for example.
+The provided compile script uses shell and "GCC", and the code depends on the C standard library, "glibc" for example.
 All other dependencies are included.

 ## Compilation and installation
 ```